 EAP and College Readiness Resources for High School Teachers:

 What can I do to prepare my students?

 The EAP exam, SAT, ACT, AP, and CSU placement tests can all reveal whether students are college ready.
 Visit the CSU English and CSU Math Success websites for retired testing questions and writing prompts.

 Free resources for English teachers

 English teachers at the 11th and 12th grade levels are invited to participate in free ERWC workshops.
 Teachers who attend this 20-hour workshop are certified to teach ERWC at their high schools.
-For more information on the ERWC curriculum or to register for an upcoming workshop, visit Expository Reading and Writing Course Workshops.
+For more information on the ERWC curriculum or to register for an upcoming workshop, please visit Expository Reading and Writing Course (ERWC) webpage.

 Free Resources for mathematics teachers